-I decided to hike Old Rag on Saturday because it was a beautiful day with temperatures in the high 50’s.
+I decided to hike Old Rag on Saturday with some friends because it was a beautiful day with temperatures in the high 50’s.
 By the time we made it to the summit, however, the winds were gusting and it was much cooler than we anticipated.
 So, we cut our time short at the top and stopped to eat lunch at Byrd’s Nest Shelter.
 It’s a day use area with a picnic table.
 There are no bathrooms at this shelter.
 If you’re interested in additional rock scrambling, Balance Rock near the Byrd’s Nest Shelter is a short side trip.

 Is Old Rag on your list?
 If you’re new (or experienced) hiker and have questions about the hike, feel free to send me a note!